Pomax/lib-font/README.md

 $ npx rollup --no-treeshaking --format=esm Font.js > Font.rolled.js
 ```

-Note that this still requires the `inflate` and `unbrotli` libraries from the `./lib` directory, which I'm intentionally leaving out: without them plain opentype parsing will still work fine, but woff and woff2 parsing obviously wont.
+Note that this does not include the `inflate` and `unbrotli` libraries from the `./lib` directory: as optional dependencies, they're intentionally left out when you roll up the code.
+Without them, plain opentype parsing will still work perfectly fine, but woff and woff2 parsing obviously won't.

 Also, if you wish to minify the rolled up version of Font.js, I would recommend using `babel-minify` (`npm install babel-minify` after which it's `npx minify font.rolled.js -d minified`).
 Again, this won't do antyhing to make the `inflate` or `unbrotli` libraries smaller, but it will reduce the size of Font.js to around 50% its original size.